We all do it. When we sense something wrong with our health, we often go to the internet, plug in our symptoms, and try to diagnose the issue.

 In our ever-connected world, we are not the only ones using the internet.
-In order to improve the effectiveness and safety of our healthcare system, hospital infrastructure, medical devices, and doctors are also connected to the internet.
-The smarter our healthcare systems are, the better quality of care we’ll receive.
+To improve the effectiveness and safety of our healthcare system, hospital infrastructure, medical devices, and doctors are also connected to the internet.
+The smarter our healthcare systems are, the better quality of care we'll receive.

 Then there is this:

-- In early 2016, Hollywood Presbyterian Hospital was hit with a ransomware attack stemming from a known vulnerability in open source software software components used in some of its applications.
+- In early 2016, Hollywood Presbyterian Hospital was hit with a ransomware attack due to a known vulnerability in open source software components used in some of its applications.

-- In March 2016, researchers discovered "715 known security vulnerabilities in automated supply cabinets used to dispense medical supplies" having a severity rating of high or critical.
+- In March 2016, researchers discovered "715 known security vulnerabilities in automated supply cabinets used to dispense medical supplies" with a severity rating of high or critical.

 - Last fall, Johnson & Johnson warned consumers of security flaws found inside the software supporting their insulin pumps.